open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 **Is it a ticket system?**
 I haven't really talked about ticket systems/issue trackers because I don't consider them a general communication tool.
-But for some projects, nearly all discussion essential to project and team success happens in a ticket tracker (like GitHub issues).
+But for some projects, nearly all discussion essential to the project and team success happens in a ticket tracker (like GitHub issues).
 If that works for you, there's no point in adding a new tool to the mix.